nflverse/nfldata/DATASETS.md

 It consistently favors `JAX` over `JAC`, and `LAR` over `LA`.
 - `received`: The team who gave this pick or player up.
 This is the current abbrevation for this franchise, not the one it had at the time.
 It consistently favors `JAX` over `JAC`, and `LAR` over `LA`.
 - `pick_season`: The season of the draft in which this traded pick occurs. `NA` if this row refers to a traded player.
-- `pick_round`: The round of the draft in which this traded pick occurs. `NA` if this row referring to a traded player.
+- `pick_round`: The round of the draft in which this traded pick occurs. `NA` if this row referring to a traded player or round number is unknown.
-- `pick_number`: The pick of the draft in which this traded pick occurs.
+- `pick_number`: The pick of the draft in which this traded pick occurs. `NA` if this row referring to a traded player or pick number is unknown.
 Note that this may not have been known at the time the trade was executed.
 - `conditional`: Either `1` if this pick was conditional on some other criteria being met or `0` otherwise.
 This is a `1` regardless of whether the condition ended up being true.
 - `pfr_id`: The ID used by Pro Football Reference to refer to the player.
+If `pick_season` is `NA`, this player was part of the trade directly.
+Otherwise, this player was the player chosen for this pick.
+Another team may have chosen the player if the pick was subsequently traded.
 - `pfr_name`: The player's name as shown by Pro Football Reference.
+If `pick_season` is `NA`, this player was part of the trade directly.
+Otherwise, this player was the player chosen for this pick.
+Another team may have chosen the player if the pick was subsequently traded.